openchange/docker/README.md

 	$ docker inspect oc-openchange | grep IPAddress

 For instance, if our container's address is `172.17.0.2`, we will have to add to the *hosts* file the following line:

     172.17.0.2                openchange.zentyal.lan

+Another way of establishing this connection is by changing the DNS server address of your Windows machine to the `oc-openchange` container's address.

 Apply changes
 -------------